biowdl/chunked-scatter/README.md

 # chunked-scatter and scatter-regions

-The `chunked-scatter` tool takes a bed file or sequence dictionary as input and divides the contigs/chromosomes into overlapping chunks of a given size.
+The `chunked-scatter` tool takes a bed file, fasta index, or sequence dictionary as input and divides the contigs/chromosomes into overlapping chunks of a given size.
 These chunks will then be placed in new bed files, one chromosomes per file.
 Small chromosomes